tijohans/IDG1293_o2/README.md

 This project is useful because it highlights the goal in an interactive way which gets people engaged.

 ## How users can get started with the project
-To get startet with the project check out the website.
+To get startet with the project check out the website we made about the UN Sustainable Development goal 14 about life below water.
+You could also read more about the diffrent goals at the UN Sustainable Development website. (https://sdgs.un.org)

 ## Where users can get help with your project
-If you need need help contact one of the contributors.
+If you need need help contact one of the contributors via github or by mail to stormoh@stud.ntnu.no

 ## Which technology is used